The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Create a business Google account

-Go to google.com/business and add your business
+Go to google.com/business and create your profile

 Complete verification